gree/MuscleCompressor/README.md

 https://github.com/gree/MuscleCompressor/assets/5110708/8520bcc3-f59d-43ad-b7a9-d236f2846591

 1. (Open this project with Unity 2021.3.19 and import Oculus Integration and Final IK from Package Manager)
+2. Go and open the scene at Assets/VRStudioLab/Scenes/RecordSceneSample.unity
+3. If prompted import TMP essentials and extras, then and play the scene
-2. Go to Assets/VRStudioLab/Scenes/RecordSceneSample.unity and add Recording Datas in Recording Manager
+4. Add a Recording Datas in Recording Manager (From this you can control the motion duration and name)
-3. Play the scene wearing VR Device
+5. Play the scene wearing VR Device
-4. After an avatar is loaded, push the READY button.
+6. After an avatar is loaded, push the READY button.
 The motion recorded for Duration seconds is saved in Assets/StreamingAssets/Motion